An efficient and convergent finite element scheme for Cahn--Hilliard equations with dynamic boundary conditions: Derivation of an efficient numerical scheme

-\end{remark} \begin{remark} In this publication, we consider only a convex-concave decomposition of the double-well potential.
+The latter one is often used in practical computations, as it penalizes $\phi\notin\tekla{-1,+1}$ but does not introduce singularities (cf. \cite{GrunGuillenMetzger2016}).\\ The logarithmic potential $W_{\operatorname{log}}$ and the double obstacle potential $W_{\operatorname{obst}}$, which have the advantage of restricting $\phi$ to the interval $\tekla{-1,+1}$, do not satisfy \ref{item:potentials} and \ref{item:potentialsbounds} and are therefore not considered in this manuscript. \end{remark} \begin{remark} In this publication, we consider only a convex-concave decomposition of the double-well potential.
 Other suitable, energy stable discretization techniques can be found in \cite{GrunGuillenMetzger2016}.
-For a comparison of these techniques, we refer to \cite{Metzger2018}. \end{remark} Defining the backward difference quotient $\dtau a\nn:=\tau^{-1}\trkla{a\nn-a\no}$, we have all tools at hand to propose a fully discrete finite element scheme.
-Due to the compatibility condition \eqref{eq:compatibility}, we may write the scheme as
+For a comparison of these techniques, we refer to \cite{Metzger2018}. \end{remark} Using the notation introduced above and the compatibility condition \eqref{eq:compatibility}, we may write our discrete scheme as follows: For given $\phi\h\no\in\Uhs$, find $\trkla{\phi\h\nn,\,\muOh\nn\,,\muGh\nn}\in\Uhs\times\Uhs\times\UhG$ satisfying

 for all $\theta\h\in\Uhs$.
-At this point, the main difference between \eqref{eq:matrixform} and the established schemes developed for the Cahn--Hilliard models without dynamic boundary conditions becomes evident.
-While schemes for the standard Cahn--Hilliard equation (see e.g. \cite{Grun2013c,GrunGuillenMetzger2016,GarckeHinzeKahle2016}) allow us to compute $\mu\h\nn$ for given $\phi\h\nn$ and $\phi\h\no$ in an easy way, model \eqref{eq:model} with the dynamic boundary conditions provides only the expression \eqref{eq:feform:mu} for $\muOh\nn$ and $\muGh\nn$ and the constraint that \eqref{eq:feform:Omega:phi} and \eqref{eq:feform:Gamma:phi} have to yield the same results for $\trace{\phi\h\nn}$.
-Consequently, the goal for this section will be to derive an equivalent formulation for \eqref{eq:feform} which allows to compute the chemical potentials in an efficient way.\\ We define the lumped mass matrices $\MOmega$ and $\MGamma$ via
+As discussed on the example of the weak formulation \eqref{eq:weak}, \eqref{eq:feform} only provides on equation for both chemical potentials.
+Consequently, the goal for this section will be to derive an equivalent formulation for \eqref{eq:feform} with unique expressions for $\muOh\nn$ and $\muGh\nn$, which allows us to reuse the standard techniques established for \eqref{eq:standard:CH}.\\ We define the lumped mass matrices $\MOmega$ and $\MGamma$ via

 Furthermore, we collect the nodal values of $\phi\h\nn$, $\phi\h\no$, $\muOh\nn$, and $\muGh\nn$ in the vectors $\Phi\nn$, $\Phi\no$, $\muvec\nn$, and $\muGvec\nn$.
 In a slight misuse of notation, we will write $F\trkla{\Phi\nn}$, when we apply a function $F$ to all components of $\Phi\nn$.
 With this notation, we are able to rewrite \eqref{eq:feform} as